About me

-I am an Assistant Professor in the Section of Genetic Medicine at the University of Chicago.
-With over a decade of experience in molecular biology and metabolism research, my work focuses on understanding how molecular mechanisms influence health and disease, particularly in the context of RNA modifications, metabolic disorders, and aging.
+I am an Assistant Professor of Medicine in the Department of Medicine, Section of Genetic Medicine, at the University of Chicago.
+With over a decade of experience in molecular biology and metabolism research, my work focuses on uncovering how molecular mechanisms govern health and metabolic disease, particularly in the context of RNA modifications, diabetes, and aging.

-My journey in research began during my Master’s studies, when I joined the laboratory of Professor Rohit N. Kulkarni at Joslin as a Fulbright Research Scholar.
-This collaboration extended through my PhD in the Graduate Program of Basic and Applied Biology (GABBA) at the University of Porto, where I investigated epigenetic reprogramming in non-alcoholic fatty liver disease.
+My scientific journey began during my Master’s studies as a Fulbright Research Scholar in the laboratory of Professor Rohit N. Kulkarni at the Joslin Diabetes Center.
+This work continued through my PhD in the Graduate Program of Basic and Applied Biology (GABBA) at the University of Porto, where I investigated the epigenetic reprogramming of hepatic metabolism.

 Share